mediaexplorer74/miniblinknet/README.md

 ## About
 My quick and dirty experiment to "call" Chromium-based dll from small and simple C# web-browser project :)
+Main goal of my "microtest" is to explore an difficulty of miniblink c++ dll "C# calling" + test some sites "rendering rate" ;)

 ## Screenshots
 ![](Images/shot1.png)